NotNotQuinn/foobar/README.md

 This file is the only one that doesn't appear in the actual foobar site, which is a web-based cli sim.
 For each challenge it seems there is a 7 day time limit.

-I did most of my solutions in python (2.7, which is the only version availible) and used https://www.pythonsandbox.com/ to test my solutions easily.
+I did most of my solutions in python (2.7, which is the only version availible) and used https://www.pythonsandbox.com/ to test my trivial solutions, but ended up installing python 2.7 on my machine because the website doesn't show output until the program finishes, and some of my solutions took a while to run before optimizing them.

 ## CLI